Honor a Teacher This Week!

 Paints pictures of every pet that pops into her head.

 Cleans the entire classroom.

 Maybella Jean is not a half-way measure kind of kid.
 She believes in going the distance.
-And, her largess is, well, a bit overwhelming to an Olive Oyl twin named Mrs. Shepherd.
+And, her largesse is, well, a bit overwhelming to an Olive Oyl twin, named Mrs. Shepherd.